Nexus-Mods/NexusMods.App/docs/users/SystemRequirements.md

 ### Linux Dependencies

-The App requires the following programs to be available at runtime:
+The App requires the following programs to be available on the system `PATH` at runtime:

 - `xdg-open` (part of [xdg-utils](https://www.freedesktop.org/wiki/Software/xdg-utils/))
 - `xdg-settings` (part of [xdg-utils](https://www.freedesktop.org/wiki/Software/xdg-utils/))